Kamazoy Offers GDPR Guidance

 “Businesses should check with their suppliers as outsourcing doesn’t exempt you from being liable, you still need to make sure you have the right security measures to guarantee you and your data is protected.”

-Image details L to R: Kamazoy Director and Founder, Daniel Dainty.
+Image details L to R: Kamazoy Director, Daniel Dainty.